sodoherty-ai/blog_scripts/README.md

-# blog_scripts
+# Talk to me.
+Blog Scripts

-Contains scripts, notebooks that are posted to my blog.
+This repository contains scripts, workspaces and notebooks that are posted to my blog.

+## Details.

+* ..